 Here’s how to make dijon mustard from scratch, in only two steps.
 Reference the recipe card below, for detailed instructions.

 Step 1 – Add all the ingredients to a small bowl and refrigerate for 6 hours, minimum.
 The seeds need to soak up the liquid.

 Step 2 – Transfer to a food processor or blender and blend away!

-Incorporate this flavorful condiment into your favorite dishes- From potato salads to Dijon Chicken to casseroles, adding a little bit of mustard can take your favorite dishes up a notch.
+Incorporate dijon mustard into your favorite dishes- From potato salads to Dijon Chicken to casseroles, adding a little bit of mustard can take your favorite dishes up a notch.
 Here are a few popular uses:

 - Salad Dressings

 Here are a few recipes featuring a healthy dose of mustard!

 - Brown mustard seeds are spicier than yellow mustard seeds; minimize the use if you’re not looking for a super spicy mustard.

 - If your mustard is too thick to blend, add water a tablespoon at a time until the proper consistency is reached.

 - If your mustard is a bit bitter, add 1/2 tsp of brown sugar to balance it out a bit.